BradleyA/markit/README.md

 ## Install

+To install the latest commit of markit, change to the directory you want to download the script.

+    curl -L https://api.github.com/repos/BradleyA/markit/tarball | tar -xzf - --wildcards */markit ; mv BradleyA*/markit . ; rmdir BradleyA*/

+To download markit version 3.4, change to the directory you want to download the README, markit, and testfiles.

+    curl -o markit-3.4.tar -L https://api.github.com/repos/BradleyA/markit/tarball/3.4

+## Clone

-To install, change directory to the location you want to download the scripts.
-Use git to pull or clone this script into the directory.
+To clone, change to the directory you want to download.
+Use git clone into the directory.
 If you do not have Git then enter; "sudo apt-get install git".
 On the GitHub page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/markit
     cd markit
-#### Warning:  work in progress.... changing install section ... download latest release ... not clone master branch
-    curl -L https://api.github.com/repos/BradleyA/markit/tarball | tar -xzf - --wildcards */markit ; mv BradleyA*/markit . ; rmdir BradleyA*/

 ## Usage